Skip to content

 • How many marshmallows can I fit into my mouth at once?

-These are all important questions, and they can all be answered using the Get-ChildItem command.
+These are all important questions, and most can be answered using the Get-ChildItem command.

 Get-ChildItem has many parameters to help us find our desired results.